JojoDuke/Fleming-Chatbot/README.md

 1. Prescribing Treatment

 # COVID-Voice-Assistant
-A python voice assistant that you can ask corona-virus related questions to
+A Python voice assistant that you can ask corona-virus related questions to
 ___
 #### TASKS
 * [x] Nutritional advice (ADI, RDA, Allergies etc)